Skip to main content

 When: Monday – Friday, 11.30am or 2pm.

 The Triforium tour can be given to a private group of a maximum of 20 people, occasionally 40 people (run as two tours simultaneously).
-There is a minimum chargeable number of 10 places.
 As with our other private group tours, please contact the Sales and Admissions team at least one month in advance of your trip, so we can check availability: admissions@stpaulscathedral.org.uk or 0207 246 8357.

 Touch tours